zentralwerkstatt/teaching/art185ai.md

 ## Description

-Artistic creation and neural networks have been rubbing shoulders for a long time, but today we are witnessing an explosion of interest in machine learning and aesthetics.
-Many of the tasks that machine learning models face today are aesthetic tasks, ranging from the classification of images (CNNs) to the generation of completely new images (GANs).
-At the same time, the technical opacity of machine learning models makes it difficult to properly evaluate their results.
-The once speculative question how does the machine perceive the world has become a real-world problem.
-This class provides a high-level introduction to the aesthetics, politics, and epistemology of machine learning, combining the close reading of texts and source code alike.
+This class provides a high-level introduction to machine learning in art and art history.
+Many of the tasks that machine learning models are facing today are aesthetic tasks, ranging from the classification of images (CNNs) to the generation of completely new images (GANs).
+At the same time, the technical opacity of machine learning models makes it difficult to properly evaluate what exactly is being learned to solve these tasks.
+Hence, the once speculative phenomenological question "how does the machine perceive the world" has become a real-world problem.
+We will approach this problem by means of technical and philosophical close readings of contemporary machine learning algorithms.
+The first part of the class will explore the history and philosophy of computer-generated images, while the second part of the class will be dedicated to studying and replicating concrete machine learning results, mostly from the domain of image synthesis.

 ## Grading

 In-class participation: 25%, assignments: 25%, final project/paper: 50 %.
 Final project presentations 3/21, final projects/papers due 3/28.

 ## Info

-Please note: this syllabus is subject to change until the begin of the Winter quarter. :book: stands for an article/book/blog post, :computer: stands for the close reading of source code, and :vhs: denotes a video.
+No prior programming skills are required but an interest in building such skills is expected.
+Please note: this syllabus is subject to change until the begin of the Winter quarter. :book: = article/book/blog post, :computer: = close reading of source code, :vhs: = video.
 The class code repository can be found here: https://github.com/zentralwerkstatt/ART185AI.

 ## Syllabus